VinayKDH/OutlookAddon/README.md

 4. Click Upload

 #### 2.2 Test Add-in Loading
-1. After installation, look for "AI ML Gyan" group in the Home ribbon
+1. After installation, look for "TENS AI" group in the Home ribbon
 2. Click the "AI Assistant" button
 3. The task pane should open on the right side
 4. Verify the interface loads correctly